canng/cann/_posts/2025-05-14-Publication_Landuse_Sim.md

 ---
 layout: post
-title: "[New paper] Simulate land use change under scenarios on Land"
+title: "[New paper] Simulate land use change under scenarios on LAND"
 date: 2025-05-14
 ---